ros2hp/grmgr/README.md

 		}
 		limiterDP.Wait()
 ```
+The Control() method will block when the number of concurrent groutines, processsDP in this case, equals the ceiling value of the Limiter.
+When a goroutine finishes Control() will be unblocked.
+In this way **_grmgr_** can maintain a fixed and constant number of concurrent goroutines.
+The Limiter also comes with a Wait(), which emulates sync.Wait(), and will wait until the remaining goroutines finish.

  **_grmgr_** runs as a service, which is a groutine that runs for the duration of the program.
 The service serialises access to the shared data of each of the active Limiters.

  **_grmgr_** comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag).